towolf/towolf.github.com/docs/PsychGLImageProcessing/PsychImaging.markdown

   Usage: PsychImaging\('AddTask', whichView, 'DisplayColorCorrection', methodname\);

   Example: PsychImaging\('AddTask', 'FinalFormatting', 'DisplayColorCorrection', 'SimpleGamma'\);
-  This would apply a simple power\-law gamma correction to all view channels of a stereo setup, or the single view of a monoscopic setup.
+  This would apply a simple power-law gamma correction to all view channels of a stereo setup, or the single view of a monoscopic setup.
   Later on you could use the methods of PsychColorCorrection\(\) to actually set the wanted gamma correction factors.